Teacher shot by 6-year-old known as devoted to students

 JMU President Jonathan Alger offered a message of support for Zwerner, her family, friends and fellow teachers, students and their families.

-“JMU is prepared to support those impacted by this incident now and in the weeks to come,” Zwerner tweeted Saturday.
+“JMU is prepared to support those impacted by this incident now and in the weeks to come,” Alger tweeted Saturday.

 Police Chief Steve Drew said the boy shot and wounded the teacher with a handgun in a first-grade classroom.
 He was later taken into police custody.
 Drew said the shooting was not accidental and was part of an altercation.
 No students were injured.